ConorDavison/my_national_trust_app/README.md

 ### User Goals

 * As a user, I want to be able to access the website, regardless of the device I am using.
+* As a user, I want my navigation options to be specific to whether I am logged in.
 * As a user, I want to be able to easily navigate to other sections of the website regardless of the current section I'm viewing.
-* As a user, I expect all links of the site to be in full working order - and to be able to easily access any social media accounts relative to the company.
 * As a user, I want my own personal account to keep a track of my own planned visits.

 ### Non-Registered User

 * Navigate to Sign-Up page to Register an account.

 ### Registered User Goals